 With over 170 years of engineering excellence, YOU can depend on Badger Industries for a quality product that stands the test of time!

-Badger Industries’ roots grow deep as our founding company of E.B.
-Badger & Sons, which was established in 1841.
-Erastus B. Badger and his sons were copper-smiths by trade and their business thrived from its inception.
+Badger Industries’ roots grow deep as our company was established in 1841.
+The company was a coppersmithing company by trade and the business thrived from its inception.

 In 2014 we acquired an adjacent property, adding another 55,000 square foot manufacturing facility.